top of page

 CONSULTING

-Tailored guidance to navigate the “Empowering Consumers” Directive and integrate its requirements into your communication strategy.
+Tailored guidance to navigate the “Empowering Consumers” Directive and integrate its requirements into your communication strategy

 TRAINING

-Practical program to help companies to use environmental claims & labels responsibly, avoid misleading practices and develop responsible environmental communication
+Practical training program to help companies to use environmental claims & labels responsibly, avoid misleading practices and develop responsible environmental communication

 VERIFICATION